xxinran/cyborg/doc/source/contributor/devstack_setup.rst

 Compute node services must be mapped to a cell before they can be used.
 Cell V2 deployment, please ref [#CellV2]_.

+After each compute node is stacked, verify it shows up in the **nova service-list --binary nova-compute** output.
+The compute service is registered in the cell database asynchronously so this may require polling.

+Once the compute node services shows up, run the **./tools/discover_hosts.sh** script from the control node to map compute hosts to the single cell.
+You can also simply run these 2 comands on the controller, **nova-manage cell_v2 discover_hosts --verbose** and **nova-manage cell_v2 simple_cell_setup**.

+The compute service running on the primary control node will be discovered automatically when the control node is stacked so this really only needs to be performed for subnodes.

 Run DevStack
 ------------